 Over 5 weeks, Design Thinking and Creativity for Business will help participants learn how to innovate by using the power of design to get inspired by user insights, generate innovative solution paths, and refine ideas iteratively.
 The experiential programme format, together with the support of design coaches, maximises the programme’s educational value and outcome.

-- Iterating in a 'quick and dirty' manner
+- Discuss the benefits and challenges of iterating in a 'quick and dirty' manner

-- Engage in the process of becoming more innovative
+- Learn how to efficiently engage in the process of becoming more innovative

 Your Online Learning Journey